Doggone Tired: Plot

-Speedy the dog is brought to a cabin in the woods by his owner to hunt rabbits.
+Later that night, on the Out in Happy Hunting Lodge, Speedy the dog is brought to a cabin in the woods by his owner to hunt rabbits.
 Despite his eagerness, Speedy is told by his owner that it's too late to go hunting and to come inside to get some sleep.

-Overhearing the owner state that Speedy needs sleep, the rabbit harasses Speedy throughout the night to keep him awake.
+The rabbit comes out of the hole and overhears the owner telling Speedy that he needs a good sleep to hunt the rabbit, so the rabbit harasses Speedy throughout the night to keep him awake.

 Despite Speedy stopping each plot by the rabbit, he continues to not get sleep.
 After keeping Speedy up all night, the rabbit also is tired in the morning.
 Speedy's owner attempts to get him to hunt the rabbit, but Speedy is unable to due to his tiredness.
 In the end, Speedy and the rabbit both end up sleeping in the rabbit's nest.
 When the rabbit asked Speedy to blow out the candle, it turns out that the candle exploded right in Speedy's mouth.